 This admirable invention will clear a house of rats and mice in a single night, and in some places where it has been tried no less than three gross of assorted rodents have been found the next morning standing in hungry attitudes over the fatal trough.
 It is obvious that this admirable invention will entirely superseded the old-fashioned traps, and that its universal adoption will lead to the total extermination of rats and mice.”

-Besides exterminating rats, Victorians sometimes wanted to rid themselves of cats.
+Besides Victorian electric traps to exterminate rats, people of the nineteenth century sometimes wanted to rid themselves of cats.
 That was because cats often ran loose in cities.
 At times, the number of loose cats could be overwhelming.
-People living in cities often complained about them and requested that something done to control them.
-To assist with the urban cat problem, another sort of electrical trap for cats was devised and information about it is provided below nearly verbatim:
+City dwellers often complained about them and requested that something done to control their numbers.
+To assist with the urban cat problem, Victorian electric traps for cats were devised.
+Of these traps the following is provided nearly verbatim: